-Travel & Hospitality Europe’s Ryanair in talks to expand into Egypt and Libya By Reuters November 30, 2022 REUTERS/Ints Kalnins Low-cost carrier Ryanair's only flights outside of Europe currently are to and from Morocco, Israel and Jordan Europe’s largest airline by passenger numbers, Ryanair, is in talks with authorities in Egypt and Libya about operating flights to the countries for the first time, chief executive Michael O’Leary said on Tuesday.
+Tourism Europe’s Ryanair in talks to expand into Egypt and Libya By Reuters November 30, 2022 REUTERS/Ints Kalnins Ryanair plans to introduce 24 new international routes, connecting Morocco to Germany, Spain, France, the Netherlands and Britain Europe’s largest airline by passenger numbers, Ryanair, is in talks with authorities in Egypt and Libya about operating flights to the countries for the first time, chief executive Michael O’Leary said on Tuesday.
 Ryanair’s only flights outside of Europe currently are to and from Morocco, Israel and Jordan.
 Its Hungary-based rival Wizz, which flies to Egypt and Morocco, has also been expanding aggressively into the Middle East, flying 36 routes from Abu Dhabi on its Wizz Air Abu Dhabi joint venture.
 “We’re talking to the Egyptians, the Libyans,” O’Leary told a Eurocontrol event, without giving any more details.
 O’Leary added that Ryanair would be the first airline to return to Ukraine when it is safe to do so.
 Ryanair was one of the largest foreign airlines in Ukraine before it suspended all of its flights following Russia’s invasion in February.
 Earlier this month, O’Leary predicted it would eventually become Europe’s only major low-cost carrier, claiming a widening gap on costs would make rivals easyJet and Wizz takeover targets.
 “Europe is inexorably moving towards a similar out-turn as North America where you will have three very large, somewhat higher cost, high-fare connecting carriers, and one very large low-cost carrier” in Ryanair, O’Leary added.